Serve the People!: Plot

 Set during the Cultural Revolution, at the peak of the cult of personality of Chairman Mao, the novel tells the story of an affair between the Liu Lian, the wife of a powerful military commander, and a young peasant soldier, Wu Dawang.
-Liu Lian tells Wu Dawang that whenever she removes the household's wooden 'Serve the People!' sign from its usual place on the dinner table, he must attend to her needs in the bedroom.
-Liu Lian discovers that destroying her absent husband's sacred Mao icons - such as the Little Red Book and statues of the Chairman - turns her on.
+Liu tells Wu that whenever she removes the household's wooden 'Serve the People!' sign from its usual place in her dining room, they should meet for sex.

+During one sexual encounter, We accidentally knocks down and tramples a sign with another Mao slogan.
+Their initial dismay is then sublimated into erotic desire and they engage in passionate sex.
+Not long after, they engage in three days of sex during which they seek other Mao items to destroy.

+Liu reveals to Wu that she is pregnant and arranges for him to take a leave of absence to his hometown.
+When he returns, he finds that the military base has been dismantled and everyone who knew of his relationship with Liu has been transferred elsewhere.
+We realizes that the relationship has been a set-up to enable Liu to become pregnant with a child she and her husband could treat as their own.

 The title is a reference to a phrase originally coined by Mao in a 1944 article of the same name that commemorated the death of the red army soldier Zhang Side.
 During the Cultural Revolution, this article was required reading for millions of Chinese, and the slogan was widely used.

 Reception

 Due to the sex scenes and sensitive political content, the story attracted controversy in China when it was featured the literary magazine Huacheng in 2005.
 The Chinese government ordered the publisher to recall all 40,000 copies of the magazine, which in turn created huge demand for the novel.
 The novel was banned by the Chinese government.
+The novel drew criticism from socialist realist writers in China who objected to its satire and what they deemed its scandalous depictions.

 It has been translated into French, Danish, Norwegian, German, Dutch, Italian, Czech and English.

 Adaptation

-There were reports in 2013 of a South Korean erotic film adaptation by Jang Cheol-soo (set in North Korea).
-The film began filming in 2020.
-The film titled Serve the People is set to be released on February 23, 2022 in South Korea.
+The screenwriter and director Jang Cheol-soo adapted the story to set the erotic South Korean film, Serve the People, in a fictional socialist country with similarity to North Korea in the 1970s.
+Filming of the movie began in 2020 and it was released theatrically on February 23, 2022.